idesolutions/simple-logo-carousel/readme.txt

 6. View of the logo carousel on the website.

 == Changelog ==
-= 1.6 =

-* Updated main stylesheet so styles only apply to plugin's carousels in case slick is being used elsewhere.
-* Made minor edits in admin and public JavaScript files where "==" is now "===".
-* Updated plugin logo.
-* Fixed it so sort icon shows up when adding new breakpoints in the Logo Display Options.
-* Fixed it so you can drag and drop newly made breakpoints without reloading the page in the Logo Display Options.
-* Updated drag and drop functionality to prevent dragging rows into each other by accident.

 = 1.5 =

 * Plugin recoded to add composer autoload support for better organization.